It’s the moment we’ve all been anticipating. What we in finance have been building up to all year. The cherry on top of 2020: year-end close.

 This reduces your guesswork during year-end close: no more back-and-forth with employees to try to figure out who bought what and why; no more chasing down employees for receipts; and no more reversing your balances when you realize that employees spent more than they should have.

-Watch the sessions on-demand:
+Watch the Agile Finance Summit on-demand:

 Start earlier than you think